 Forest tent caterpillar (Malacosoma disstria)

-Pest description and damage The western tent caterpillar attacks a wide variety of plants including alder, apple, ash, birch, cherry, cottonwood, and willow, as well as fruit trees and roses.
-The adult moths are stout, light to darker brown, and are active in early- to mid-summer.
-Adults are attracted to lights at night.
-Western tent caterpillars are hairy, dull yellow-brown, with rows of blue and orange spots on the body.
-Forest tent caterpillars are black and blue with dorsal white footprints.
-Eggs of these moths are laid on twigs or buildings in masses and may be especially numerous around lights.
-The eggs are brown to gray in color, about 0.0625 inch long, and look like bits of gray, hardened foam.
-The larvae feed in large groups on foliage of host plants.
-Leaf defoliation can do significant damage especially to young, weak plants.
-Larvae of western tent caterpillars build modest silken tents over leaves at the tips of branches.
-The larvae leave the tent to feed in new areas but return in the evening.
-Both species can defoliate small trees and reduce growth, tree vigor, and make the plants more susceptible to competition, diseases or other pests.
-Healthy plants usually will grow new leaves by midsummer.
+Pest description and damage The western tent caterpillar attacks a wide variety of plants including alder, ash, birch, cottonwood, and willow as well as fruit trees and roses.
+The over 1-inch long adult moths are attracted to lights at night.
+Mature western tent caterpillars can reach a length of about 2.0 inches and are hairy, dull yellow-brown, with rows of blue and orange spots on the body.
+Mature forest tent caterpillars can be as long as 2.5 inches and are black and blue with dorsal white "footprints."
+Eggs of these moths are laid on twigs or buildings and may be especially numerous around lights.
+The egg masses are brown to gray in color, about 0.625 inch in length, and look like bits of gray, hardened foam.
+The larvae of both species construct unsightly nests or "tents" in the crotches and branches of host trees.
+The larvae leave the tent by day to feed on foliage of host plants and can do significant damage by defoliation.
+The larvae usually return to the tent in the evening.
+Tent caterpillars can defoliate small trees.
+Defoliation can hinder plant growth, make the plants more susceptible to competition, diseases or poor weather and defoliation over consecutive years may weaken or kill unthrifty hosts.
+Healthy trees usually will grow new leaves by midsummer.

 For biology, life history, monitoring and management